Azeroth-Pilot-Reloaded/azeroth-pilot-reloaded/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-### Please describe the issues and/or needs to which your feature request relates to.
+### Please describe the issues and/or needs to which your feature request relates.

 ### Describe the solution that you would like to see implemented.